oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 - The analysis used national average salaries, which can be limiting as average salaries do not reflect differences in income distribution, occupations or regions within each country.

-- The custom Salary-to-Cost Ratio is a simplified affordability measure.
+- The Salary value score (SVS) is a simplified affordability measure.
 Although it provides useful comparisons between salaries and  cost for all countries, it does not account for additional factors, e.g. taxation, housing affordability, healthcare costs or even social benefits.
 This was observed with Switzerland, which ranked  relatively low using the custom ratio despite have on of the highest Local Purchasing Power Index values.

 - The cost of living index is a relative index rather than a direct measure of expenditure.
 Dividing salary by the Cost of Living Index creates a comparative indicator rather than a true measure of how much disposable income residents have after essential living expenses.